mfulo/hello-world/README.md

 ```

 Footnote [^1]
 [^1]: This is the footnote.
-Nevertheless, this will be placed at the end of the read me file.
+Nevertheless, this will be placed at the end of this file.

 [clickable text to Github Skills](https://skills.github.com/)